jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 ----

-* I remove the commented lines from :ref:`will not run<pytest only calls the function if the name starts with test>`
+* I remove the new commented lines from :ref:`will not run<pytest only calls the function if the name starts with test>`

   .. code-block:: python
-    :lineno-start: 160
+    :lineno-start: 186

-            self.assertEqual(0, 0.0)

         def will_not_run():
+            # will not run because
+            # the name does not start with test
             assert False == True
             self.assertEqual(False, True)